Neft Daşları: Post-independence

 In November 2009, the settlement celebrated its 60th anniversary.
 Over the last 60 years, the oilfields of Neft Daşları have produced more than 170 million tons of oil and 15 billion cubic metres of associated natural gas.
 According to present-day estimates by geologists, the volume of recoverable reserves is as high as 30 million tons.
 The oil platforms have gradually fallen into disrepair, and no refurbishment plans are currently underway.

-Demography
+Demographics

-The population varies from time to time in the settlement.
-As of 2008 the platforms have a combined population of about 2,000 men and women, who work in week-long offshore shifts.
-At one point 5,000 people worked there.
+As of 2008, the settlement's platforms had a combined population of approximately 2,000 residents, consisting of people working in week-long offshore shifts.
+At its peak one, the population reportedly reached around 5,000 workers.

 Oil extraction

 The oil extraction is carried out from the shallow water portion of the Absheron geological trend.

 Accidents

 On 4 December 2015, three workers of SOCAR were reported missing after part of the living quarters fell into the sea due to a heavy storm.